|

 after receiving a threatening visit from a woman from her estranged husband's home region, and believed to be a member of

+the same cult.
 The cult's "living perfect master," a 55-year-old Nigerian who adopted

 the trappings of an Indian holy man and the title Satguru Maharajji after a visit to London in 1980, claims that he was aware